KML-Fig09/LDA_TopicModelling_Dashboard/README.md

 - 📊 Visualize topic relationships interactively (pyLDAvis)
 - 📝 Explore document snippets linked to each theme

+And additionally,

+- 🛠 Build their own LDA Topic Model and streamlit dashboard (and, optionally, extract text from their own PDF dataset) using the notebook provided at TopicModellingDashboard.ipynb.
+(This works best in Google Colab)

 ---

 ## 🛠 Technologies Used